Resources for Research on Crisis Informatics Topics

 Resource details and downloading »

-This resource contains more than 500 Million tweets related to the COVID-19 pandemic.
-The geographic coverage of the dataset spans over 218 countries and 47K cities around the globe.
-Moreover, the dataset covers 62 international languages.
+This resource contains more than 500 million tweets related to the COVID-19 pandemic.
+The geographic coverage of the dataset spans 218 countries and 47K cities around the globe, and it covers 62 international languages.

 Umair Qazi, Muhammad Imran, Ferda Ofli.
 GeoCoV19: A Dataset of Hundreds of Millions of Multilingual COVID-19 Tweets with Location Information To appear in ACM SIGSPATIAL Special, May, 2020. (arXiv)